MartaGnarta/XarxesLabs/README.md

    - Follow instructions in each lab's README or comments.
    - Install any required dependencies (see below).

-## Requirements

-- Programming language runtimes (e.g., Python, Java, C++)
-- Package managers (pip, npm, etc.) as needed for specific labs
-- Networking tools (Wireshark, netcat, etc.) for certain experiments

-## Contributing

-Contributions are welcome!
-Please open issues for bugs or suggestions, and submit pull requests for improvements.
-See the [CONTRIBUTING.md](CONTRIBUTING.md) if available.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Contact

-For questions or feedback, please open an issue or contact [MartaGnarta](https://github.com/MartaGnarta).

----

-Happy networking!